misbahsy/chat-with-twitter-algorithm-ml/README.md

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAIChat` to `gpt-3.5-turbo`, if you don't have access to `gpt-4`.
 Please verify outside this repo that you have access to `gpt-4`, otherwise the application will not work with it.

-## Convert your PDF files to embeddings
+## Convert your repo to embeddings

-**This repo can load multiple PDF files**
+**This repo can load repo with multiple folders**

-1. Inside `docs` folder, add your pdf files or folders that contain pdf files.
+1. Run Autodoc on your original repo and create markdown files for the entire repo.
+Save the results of autodoc as a separate repo, and provide the link in the script/ingest-data.ts file.

 2. Run the script `npm run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.